MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Related Work

-With the advantages of large-scale, easy-annotation, and editable, many synthetic datasets are introduced to improve performance on several tasks~\cite{zhang2017physically, li2018cgintrinsics, Structured3D}.
+With the advantages of large-scale, easy-annotation, and editable, many synthetic datasets are introduced to improve performance on several tasks~\cite{zhang2017physically,li2018cgintrinsics,Structured3D}.
 SUNCG~\cite{song2017semantic} was a widely used artist-designed synthetic dataset.
 However, SUNCG is unavailable online due to copyright problems.
 SceneNet~\cite{handa2016scenenet} and Scan2CAD~\cite{Avetisyan_2019_CVPR} have the capability of modification by sampling objects.
 However, these datasets are lack realism and semantic diversity.
-Recent synthetic datasets only release a few 3D data~\cite{handa2016scenenet, kolve2017ai2, garcia2018robotrix, tartanair2020iros, roberts2020hypersim} or imagery data~\cite{InteriorNet18, mccormac2017scenenet, li2018cgintrinsics, wu2018building, liu2019furnishing}.
+Recent synthetic datasets only release a few 3D data~\cite{fisher2012example,handa2016scenenet,kolve2017ai2,garcia2018robotrix,tartanair2020iros,roberts2020hypersim} or imagery data~\cite{InteriorNet18,mccormac2017scenenet,li2018cgintrinsics,wu2018building,liu2019furnishing}.
 Most recently, OpenRooms~\cite{li2020openrooms} release an interior synthetic dataset built upon publicly available real scanned datasets, but the diversity of scenes and objects are not as good as artist-created datasets such as SUNCG.
-We build upon the artist-created interior designs, same as InteriorNet~\cite{InteriorNet18} and Structured3D~\cite{Structured3D}, but our system allows users to manipulate the scenes and synthesize task-specific data using DSL.
+We build upon the professional artist-created interior designs, like InteriorNet~\cite{InteriorNet18} and Structured3D~\cite{Structured3D}, but our system allows users to manipulate the scenes and synthesize task-specific data using DSL.
+Furthermore, our database has the largest number of scenes among existing datasets as shown in Table~\ref{tab:compare}.

+Though the works discussed above contribute many interior datasets, few works focus on the copyright protection of 3D assets.
+A classical and useful way to protect 3D assets is remote rendering~\cite{koller2004protected, koller2005protecting}.
+Several strategies like adding perturbations are also proposed~\cite{koller2005protecting} to prevent the accurate reconstruction of 3D models.
+Recently, MeshChain~\cite{park2021meshchain} utilizes blockchain technology to protect 3D models and enable data source authentication.
+Our system can protect 3D assets via remote rendering.